mackoo13/LDDReflector/readme.md

 ## Troubleshooting
 Should you encounter *any* error during using the application, please let me know as soon as possible (see Contact section below).
+It'd be best if you attached the LXF/LXFML file that caused the problem.

 In particular, some bricks might be correctly rotated, but anchored in a wrong place - this probably means I made a mistake in introducing parts dimensions.
 The sooner I correct it, the better for the other users.